smy1/swlab/python/README.md

 - __`propsize`__: Stands for "proportion-size". __How small should be top video be?__ In this example, `0.25` means 25% of its original size.
 - __`dur`__: Stands for __"duration".
 If the recorded task has a standard length__ (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
 - __`excel`__: Enter __the path and name of the relevant Excel file__.
 - __other parameters__: Leave them as `None` here since the arguments are found in the Excel file.
-See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.
+See the [examples.py](./examples.py) script for an example on manually passing arguments to these parameters.

 &nbsp;

 In the __Excel file for the `overlay` function__, we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr".
 These columns are essentially the last few parameters of this function.
-While these names in the Excel file can be changed to something else that is more intuitive (or even in another language), the information _must_ be in entered in this order.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_xl_overlay.png" width=auto height="250">